 - The Chief Human Resources Officer, in consultation with the Executive Vice President and Provost, may grant emeritus staff status to those who otherwise would be eligible for emeritus status under paragraph c, except that they retire or terminate their service to the University before having served a significant period of time.

 - In all cases recommended under paragraphs d(2), d(3), or d(4), the relevant administrator shall confer with appropriate faculty (e.g., Faculty Senate, Emeritus Faculty Council) or staff (e.g., Staff Council) bodies and shall accord great weight to the opinions of those faculty or staff bodies before determining emeritus status.

 - Titles.
-The title conferred upon achievement of emeritus status shall be the last held before retirement followed by Emeritus.
+The title conferred upon achievement of emeritus status shall be the last held before retirement followed by "Emeritus."
 For example, an Associate Professor would become Associate Professor Emeritus, an Adjunct Professor would become Adjunct Professor Emeritus, a Dean would become Dean Emeritus, an Assistant Research Scientist would become an Assistant Research Scientist Emeritus, and a Librarian/Law Librarian would become Librarian Emeritus.
-However, central administrative officers, deans, and directors, provided they also hold faculty status, may select either the administrative or faculty rank title followed by Emeritus, regardless of whether they retire directly from the administrative position or return to the faculty before retirement.
-Women who retire to emeritus status may notify the University that they wish to use Emerita officially and may use that title informally whether or not they notify the University.
+However, central administrative officers, deans, and directors, provided they also hold faculty status, may select either the administrative or faculty rank title followed by "Emeritus," regardless of whether they retire directly from the administrative position or return to the faculty before retirement.
+Those who retire to emeritus status may notify the University that they wish to use "Emerita," and the University will do so under circumstances in which it otherwise would use "Emeritus."

 - Process.
 Appointments to emeritus status (and deletions due to deaths) shall be included in the Register of Personnel Changes and shall be reported through appropriate channels for personnel changes to the Human Resources Office.

 - Limitations.
-Failure of a University administrator to recommend or approve a faculty or staff member for emeritus status when conferral of such status is permissive is not subject to review under any of the University's grievance procedures.
+Conferral and revocation of emeritus status is not subject to review under any of the University's grievance procedures.